publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395x.md

 [Pub.
 L. 97–248, title I, § 103(b)][/us/pl/97/248/s103/b], Sept.
 3, 1982, [96 Stat.
 336][/us/stat/96/336], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall be effective with respect to cost reporting periods ending after September 30, 1982, but in the case of any cost reporting period beginning before October 1, 1982, any reduction in payments under title XVIII of the Social Security Act \[this subchapter\] to a hospital or skilled nursing facility resulting from such amendment shall be imposed only in proportion to the part of the period which occurs after September 30, 1982.”
+> “The amendment made by subsection (a) \[amending this section\] shall be effective with respect to cost reporting periods ending after September 30, 1982, but in the case of any cost reporting period beginning before October 1, 1982, any reduction in payments under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] to a hospital or skilled nursing facility resulting from such amendment shall be imposed only in proportion to the part of the period which occurs after September 30, 1982.”

 [Pub.
 L. 97–248, title I, § 105(b)][/us/pl/97/248/s105/b], Sept.
 3, 1982, [96 Stat.
 337][/us/stat/96/337], provided that: